Table of Contents

 Understanding Barley Tea

-Barley tea is made from roasted barley grains, which are steeped in hot water to create a refreshing beverage.
+Barley tea is made from roasted barley seeds, which are steeped in hot water to create a refreshing beverage.
 This tea has a nutty flavor and a light golden color.
 It’s often consumed chilled, particularly in hot weather, but can also be enjoyed warm.
 The process of roasting barley not only enhances its flavor but also contributes to its potential health benefits.
+For those who want to read about similar caffeine-free options, barley tea is a great choice worth exploring.

 Does Barley Tea Have Caffeine?